Authentic Historic Mortars

 Architect: WJE Associates, Inc., New York, NY

-ASTM C10, Standard Specification for Natural Cement, reinstated in 2006, and updated and republished in 2007 and 2009, has again been updated in 2010.
-The new C10/C10M-10 version of one of ASTM’s oldest standards was modified to include performance requirements for quick-setting natural cement.
+ASTM C10, Standard Specification for Natural Cement, reinstated in 2006, was again updated in 2013.
+The current version of one of ASTM’s oldest standards was modified to remove final set time requirements for quick-setting natural cement, previously required to exceed 30 minutes.
 The standard is available online at www.astm.org.

 Edison Coatings Rosendale 10C Natural Cement and Quick-Setting Natural Cement meet the requirements of ASTM C10/10M-10.